Hearing-Sciences/BinauralDetection_DNN/README.md

 + **'data'** and **'tf_log'** These folders are not in the repository.
 However, they will be created if users opt to store simulation data or record tensorboard logs when training a deep neural network.

-+ Jupyter notebook that covers the paramtric-based network.
++ Jupyter notebook that covers the paramtric-based network (still to do).

 *For any queries, please email (samuel_smith@meei.harvard.edu).*